 What is a community of practice and how to get started

 When you’re building social movements, it helps to provide safe spaces for discussion: spaces which allow people from different disciplines and practice areas to come together and share information.
 These spaces form what is often known as a peer network or Community of Practice.
 They galvanise and energise leaders in their practice areas, helping accelerate social change.
 So what are Communities of Practice, why do they work and how do you create one and govern it well?
-Check out our handy how-to guide below, featuring tips from a number of community and network managers.
+Check out our handy how-to guide below, featuring tips and best practices from a number of community and network managers

 What is a community of practice?